CyberGA/next-scene/README.md

 Live demo link: [https://next-scene.vercel.app/](https://next-scene.vercel.app/)

+### How it works
+- Hover on the movie poster to want to  see the trailer
+- The action button will appear,
+    - the button on the top left corner is to view details,
+    - while that on the top right is to add to favourite.

 #### Design Decisions
 SSR is used to improve SEO and initial load performance.
 This is particularly important for a movie application where users might search for specific movies.
 SSR ensures that the content is available to search engines and users immediately.